Skip to content

 Talk Series: Diversity in Linguistics

-The talk series “Diversity in Linguistics” focuses on linguists from diverse social and linguistic backgrounds and their work on various topics.
+The talk series “Diversity in Linguistics” focusses on linguists from diverse social and linguistic backgrounds and their work on a wide range of topics.
 As an association, we aim to provide space for diverse perspectives on linguistic topics.

 Talk Series 2023/2024